mherod/unidays-node/README.md

               err.result.json().then(json => console.log(json));
       });

-// The method has built the request and performed a request to our API directly.
+// The method has built and performed the request to our API directly.
 ```

 ### Test endpoint

-To record test redemptions during development, pass in `{ testMode:true }` as a 3rd optional argument.
+To record test redemptions during development, pass in `{ testMode:true }` as a 3rd optional argument when instantiating the `RedemptionClient` object.
 The rest of the code example should remain the same.
 This will not record a live redemption.

 #### Example